AvailLang/Avail/examples/sample-hybrid-project/README.md

 [Foreign Interface.avail](roots/my-avail-root/App.avail/Foreign%20Interface.avail)

 This is where the bindings are created to the native JVM functionality.
-To dynamically link a JAR, use Avail's `"Link pojos_"`.
+To dynamically link a JAR, use Avail's `"Link library:_"`.
 This is done inside `Foreign Interface.avail` with the statement:

 ```
-Link pojos "/my-avail-root/App/avail-java-ffi-1.0.jar";
+Link library: "/my-avail-root/App/avail-java-ffi-1.0.jar";
 ```
 This is linking the JAR file at the specified location directly inside the `my-avail-root` module root.
 In order for a Jar file to be linked by Avail, it